 - Art Shift: The movie is interspersed with images drawn in the comic book style, as well as a few somewhat related animated sequences.
 This was pulled whenever they didn't have the money to shoot the scene they wanted (especially the ending) so they animated it instead.

-- Bad Boss: The Big Bad Kesslee, Up to Eleven.
+- Bad Boss: The Big Bad Kesslee.
+Oh, so much.

 - He kills a loyal minion/doctor because she couldn't repair his face.
 So, downloading him into a holographic projection of his head is somehow an IMPROVEMENT?!

 - He also kills a competent captain of his men, because he hadn't yet captured a small area of land.
 Maybe if he didn't kill all of his competent people, he would have survived.

 - Big Bad: Kesslee, the Corrupt Corporate Executive who controls the world's water.

 - Bizarre Beverage Use: In the Final Battle, Tank Girl repeatedly shoots the Big Bad with soda cans from her tank's main cannon.
 There really doesn't seems to be much reason for her to do this other than the sheer hell of it.